laxier/registration-form/README.md

 # registration-form

 That's a simple windowed-application.
 It's working on a text-data-file that contains logins and passwords.
+Login must not contain spaces.

 Functionality: